 Though the 2021 A8 PHEV has not been safety tested by the NHTSA or IIHS, it comes with a wealth of safety features.
 They include: Electronic Stability Control (ESC), ABS And Driveline Traction Control, Side Impact Beams, Dual Stage Driver And Passenger Seat-Mounted Side Airbags, Emergency SOS, Front And Rear Parking Sensors, Audi pre sense basic, Audi active lane departure warning, Tire Specific Low Tire Pressure Warning, Dual Stage Driver And Passenger Front Airbags, SIDEGUARD Curtain 1st And 2nd Row Airbags, an Airbag Occupancy Sensor, Driver And Passenger Knee Airbag and Rear Side-Impact Airbag, Rear Child Safety Locks, Outboard Front Lap And Shoulder Safety Belts which include Rear Center 3 Point Height Adjusters and Pretensioners, a Back-Up Camera with 360 surround view.

 The A8 PHEV drives without direct tailpipe emissions in EV Mode, which makes it eligible for HOV lane access stickers and $6,712 in potential federal tax incentives.
-Its EPA-estimated MPGe is 53.
+EPA-estimated MPGe is 53; combined/city/highway MPG is 23.

 Offering lower fuel consumption, comfort, elegance, and an abundance of technology, this stylish, torque-rich A8 PHEV offers a compelling case for drivers ready to plug-in.